 Sarah is currently busy leading Stride Treglown’s own Net Zero Carbon and Passivhaus strategy.
 She is on the Low Carbon Devon Steering Group and has recently also become a Non-Executive Director of PEC-R (Plymouth Energy Community-Renewables).

-Sarah is currently RIBA South West Chair.
-She is also an active member of SWWIC and Building Plymouth and assists with mentoring work experience students and providing career talks.
+And if that wasn’t enough, she is also an active member of both SWWIC and Building Plymouth, and assists with mentoring both school work experience and university students.

 What is your favourite project you’ve worked on to date?

 Developing the Future Plymouth 2030 initiative has enabled me to provide a learning and sharing platform with a local emphasis to help inspire and educate anyone that will engage about the opportunities for carbon reduction in the built environment and construction industry.
 This is achieved by inviting speakers from different backgrounds or professions to talk about their experience, knowledge or project on a similar topic at each webinar to help raise awareness and understanding about different areas where this can be achieved.
 This is helping to upskill and educate many people in the opportunities available to us and the need to act more quickly in our efforts to achieve Net Zero Carbon by 2030.